 1. Prophets are real people.

 It is easy to look at famous preachers and pastors in our world and elevate them to a sort of demi-god status.
-These people walk on water and can do no wrong.
-If that is how we view them then it could become possible to doubt whether they really no what “real life” is like.
+It can seem like these people walk on water and can do no wrong.
+If that is how we view them then it could become possible to doubt whether they really know what “real life” is like.
 Hopefully that bubble has already been burst in your perspective of pastors as you have come to realize that pastors are fallible humans like everyone else.

 Unfortunately, it seems to be more difficult to remove the writers of scripture from this same lofty pedestal.
 The fact that centuries of time, language, and culture create a gulf between us and the biblical writers makes this dethroning process all the harder.